-This article will tell you everything there is worth knowing on the topic of headless CMSs, also sometimes called decoupled CMSs.
-You'll learn what headless exactly means, how it is different from the CMSs which you know, why you should care, and who and when should use them.
-Some etymology and history come as a bonus.
-Shall we?
+This article will tell you everything worth knowing about headless CMSs (sometimes called decoupled CMSs).
+You'll learn what headless exactly means, how they differ from the CMSs you know, and what their uses cases are.

-A headless CMS has its front-end component (the head) stripped and removed from its backend, and what remains is a backend delivering content via an API.
-It thus does not care how and where the content is displayed, and focuses on storing and delivering the content and provides tools to create and organize it – nothing more.
+A headless CMS has its front-end component (the head) removed, and what remains is a backend delivering content via an RESTful API.
+Because of its backend-only nature, it does not care about how the content is displayed: its focus is just on storing and delivering the content, and nothing more.

-The most prominent use cases for a headless CMS are:
+The most prominent use cases for headless content management are:

 It's not only for websites, though.
-A headless CMS usually delivers content through an API (oftentimes RESTful JSON API), which means that it can deliver content anywhere, on any device.
-This might immediately ring a bell in the mind of mobile app developers.
-Yes, headless enables delivering the same content to an iOS app and Android app from one backend – the same backend that would deliver content to the website or any other medium.
+A headless CMS usually delivers content through an API, which means that it can deliver content anywhere, on any device.
+This is great news for mobile app developers, because with this approach the same backend can deliver content to an iOS app, an Android app, or any other medium.

 So, headless proves to be hugely beneficial for cross-platform publishing and custom user experiences.
 It makes publishers, designers, and developers happy, who in turn will provide great products for their users.
 But if your use case is just a simple company website with only a handful of pages, a headless CMS may be an overkill.
 Your good old WordPress will perfectly cover that use case, and dozens of similar ones.